 Students may pursue the degree on a full-time or part-time basis.
 Many courses are offered evenings.

 Prerequisites for Admission

-Applicants must have completed or be in the process of completing a bachelor's degree from an accredited college or university.
-Applicants with degrees in a wide range of scientific areas will be considered.
+Applicants must have completed or are in the process of completing a bachelor's degree from an accredited college or university.
+Applicants with degrees in a wide range of scientific areas are considered.
 These areas include: biological and medical science, computer science, mathematics, statistics, engineering and physical sciences.
 Students may be admitted on a probationary basis if they are not fully prepared to take courses carrying graduate credit in both computer science and biology.

 Applicants must submit, directly to the Marquette University Graduate School:

 - A completed application form and fee online.